-Manufacturing engineers can be employed in any industry that has an end product.
+Manufacturing engineers can be employed in any industry that creates a product.
 You can find opportunities in:

-Government, both local and central, also employs manufacturing engineers in areas such as the armed forces and utility companies.
+Central and local government also employ manufacturing engineers, as do the armed forces and utility companies.

 Look for job vacancies at:

-Structured-graduate training programmes are offered by many engineering firms to new engineering graduates.
-These programmes are invaluable to recently qualified engineers as they allow you to gain experience in different departments of the company, while gaining an understanding and appreciation of the day-to-day running of the organisation.
+Structured graduate training programmes are offered by many of the large engineering firms.
+These programmes provide the opportunity to gain experience in different departments of the firm, while at the same time developing an understanding and appreciation of the day-to-day running of the business.

-Companies may offer in-house training programmes that may be delivered by experienced employees or specialist training companies.
+Companies may also offer in-house training programmes delivered by experienced employees or specialist training companies.

-All training provided is usually designed to meet the requirements of the relevant engineering professional body.
+All training provided is usually designed to meet the requirements of the relevant engineering professional bodies.
 These include: